Are Trucking Companies Required to Compensate Families of Fatal Accidents?

 - Take steps to document and preserve evidence from the site of the accident.

-- Refrain from posting about the accident on any kind of social media, as this could ultimately hinder your claim.
+- Refrain from posting about the accident on any kind of social media.

 - Avoid any communication with the trucking company or their lawyers or insurance carrier.